A1029384756/cstring.dev.blog/posts/hijacking_pipewire_for_fun_and_profit.md

 still out on whether those two are linked).
 That means that I need to either generate or write bindings.
-Although generation is a valid approach, writing them by hand should give a better idea of how the library actually works and make it so that I can better ensure mapping of concepts from PipeWire to Odin (which will come in handy as we will see later).
+Although generation is a valid approach, writing them by hand should give a me better idea of how the library works and make it so that I can better ensure mapping of concepts from PipeWire to Odin (which will come in handy as we will see later).